Webhooks

 Payload samples

-Opal is sending different payloads depending on the event type.
-The following event types are currently supported:
+Opal sends different payloads depending on the event type.
+The following event types are supported.

 {